ritola/OSXMidi/DEVELOPING.md

 You can pick any of the following

-* Open and Close an interface
-* Send and receive MIDI messages
+* Send MIDI message
+* Receive MIDI message
+* Send system exclusive message
+* Receive system exclusive message